karol-op/Home-Assistant/README.md

 # Software

-## Automations:

-For my automations I mostly use [Node-Red](https://nodered.org) through the hassio integration.
+For starters, I use Hassio.

+## Automations

+For my automations I mostly use [Node-Red](https://nodered.org) through the hassio integration, although for some simple YAML automations, I use integrated hassio [component](https://www.home-assistant.io/docs/automation/).
+This combination works perfectly - Node-Red gives you an  opportunity for creating really huge and complex automations, and hassio component works great for simple automation and allows you to use community pre-built automations through [Blueprints](https://www.home-assistant.io/docs/automation/using_blueprints/) feature.